On graded presentations of Hecke algebras and their generalizations: Type F

-\begin{proposition} The cyclotomic affine Hecke algebra $\mH^{Q_\bullet}_{h,\Bz}$ for the parameters $\{\PQ_1,\dots, \PQ_\ell\}$ is isomorphic to the type F$_1$ Hecke algebra $\EuScript{F}_{\mathscr{D}^\circ} (\pq,\PQ_{\bullet})$. \end{proposition} \begin{proof} If we let $e$ be the idempotent given by green lines at $x=1,\dots, m$, then we see by Theorem \ref{wdHecke}, there is a map from the affine Hecke algebra sending $X_i$ and $T_i+1$ to diagrams as in (\ref{Hecke-gens}).
-Applying (\ref{qHcost}) at the leftmost strand shows that $p_\PQ(X_1)$ lies in the violating ideal, and thus is $=0$ in $\EuScript{F}(\pq,\PQ_{\bullet})$.
-On the other hand, the affine Hecke algebra acts faithfully on its signed polynomial representation which factors through the representation of Proposition \ref{tilde-poly}.
-Thus, we need only show that the preimage of the violating ideal under this map lies the cyclotomic ideal.
+Thus, we need only show that the preimage of the violating ideal under $\iota$ lies in the cyclotomic ideal.
 As in the proof of \cite[3.16]{Webmerged}, the relations (\ref{qHcost},\ref{qred-triple}) allow us to reduce to the case where only a single green strand passes into the left half of the plane.
 In this case, we gain a factor of $p_\PQ(X_1)$, showing that this is in the cyclotomic ideal. \end{proof}